 Adverity does not have access to this usage logs unless you require our further assistance within the service contract and provide us with this information (such access may require further data protection measures).

 The Adverity Platform enables you to adjust data retention periods and set up regular deletion schedules.
 In accordance with data protection principles, storage of the data should be limited to the legitimate purposes.
 In this respect it may be helpful to use deletion schedules, defining the relevant timing for deletion, and to only retain anonymized summaries where possible.

-Besides the deletion of data, pseudonymisation and anonymization may add further to the minimization of personal data.
-We recommend reviewing the pseudonymisation and anonymization options when configuring connectors featuring PII.
+Besides the deletion of data, pseudonymization and anonymization may add further to the minimization of personal data.
+We recommend reviewing the pseudonymization and anonymization options when configuring connectors featuring personal data.

 14. Confidentiality and data secrecy

-Independent of their role as controller or processor, employers must impose data secrecy obligations on their employees (in Austria: § 6 Data Protection Act).
+Independent of their role as controller or processor, employers must impose data secrecy obligations on their employees (Art.
+28 (3) lit b), 29, 32 (4), GDPR; in Austria: § 6 Data Protection Act).
 Device management policies restricting data access or transfers as well as prohibitions on mobile data storages and mobile access can further reduce the risk of a breach of confidentiality.
 Employee trainings on data protection increasing the employees’ data protection awareness may form an integral part of a company’s internal compliance efforts.

 15. Transfer of personal data